EvanDorsky/evandorsky.github.io/_film/2022-11-18-omoide-yokocho.md

 {% include series-photo.html i=2 %}
 {% include series-photo.html i=3 %}

-Walking down the alley is an experience of peering into tiny independent worlds, mostly yakitori shops.
-Most restaurants are bar style seating – a large shop might seat eight.
+Walking down the alley is an experience of peering into tiny adjacent worlds, mostly yakitori shops.
+Restaurants are bar style seating – a large one might seat eight.

 {% for i in ( 4..6 ) %}
   {% include series-photo.html i=i %}